 1. A Card Game That Tests Your Meme IQ

-3. A Card Game That Can Be Played Six Different Ways
+3. The Clever Card Game That Can Be Played Six Different Ways

 The Metagame card deck may only contain 200 culture cards and 100 opinion cards, but it's enough to provide hours of fun with six unique games.
 Designed to get groups of people sharing their thoughts on the most important debates of our time, the game can be played with up to 33 players.
-It covers topics like media, art, fashion, and entertainment in rounds that force you to think fast, act strategically, or start talking.
+It covers topics like media, art, fashion, and entertainment in rounds that force you to think fast and act strategically.

-4. A Card Game That Lets You Find Out EXACTLY What Your Friends Really Think
+4. This Game That Shows You EXACTLY What Your Friends Really Think

-This card game seriously tests the strength of your friendship (so it's best played with people you know.)
+This irreverent card game seriously tests the strength of your friendships (so it's best played with people you know.)
 It's based around the group's consensus on who is most likely to complete a certain action.
-With cards ranging from "risk life for an epic selfie" to "have sex while watching TV," this game leaves no scenario untouched.
-Once the group picks a player who best describes the card, that player keeps the card and the next round begins.
-But not so fast— the player with the most cards actually looses.
+With cards ranging from "risk life for an epic selfie" to "wake up with a half burrito in bed," this game leaves no scenario untouched.
+Once the group picks a player who best fits the prompt, that player keeps the card and the next round begins.
+But not so fast— the player with the most cards actually loses.

-5. A Card Against Humanity Expansion Pack That Can Be Played Solo, Too
+5. A Card Against Humanity Expansion Pack That Can Be Played On Its Own, Too

 Whether you already own Cards Against Humanity or not, you'll want to snag the Green Box expansion for your next game night get together.
-It may be marketed as an expansion pack, but it can be played solo, too.
-Considered to be "the best expansion pack" ever created, it introduces 300 totally new cards to the heinous game.
+It may be marketed as an expansion pack, but it can be played on its own, too.
+It introduces 300 totally new cards to the heinous game.
 To play, one judge selects a black card with fill in the blanks that the rest of the players attempt to pair with a white description card.

 7. An EXTREMELY Not-Safe-For-Kids Card Game For Anyone With A Sick Sense Of Humor

 If you're a fan of the bawdy comic Cyanide & Happiness, then Joking Hazard was created for you.
-It includes 360 panel cards, including 10 add-your-own-words-cards, that you can mix and match to create hilarious, and often crass, mini-comics.
-To play you simply flip the first card, have the judge pick the second, and let the rest of the competitors pick a third card to try to create the best comic.
+Suitable for three or more players, it includes 360 panel cards, including 10 add-your-own-words-cards, that you can mix and match to create hilarious, and often crass, mini-comics.
+To play you simply flip the first card over, have the judge pick the second, and let the rest of the competitors pick a third card to try to create the best comic.
 Warning: This game is graphic, offensive, and not for the faint of heart.

-8. A Card Game That Actually Calls Itself "The Worst Game Ever Made"
+8. A Disturbing Option That Actually Calls Itself "The Worst Game Ever Made"

 While most friendships can survive an upturned monopoly board, the Disturbed Friends card game may be the thing that tears your group apart.
 Created for up to 10 people, the game includes 250 disturbing question cards and 100 #winning cards.
 To play, the judge presents a multiple choice question and each player predicts their answer.
 The judge then reveals if they picked response A, B, or C, giving accurate guesses a #winning card.
 The first player to reach 10 cards wins— but at what cost?